rosericazondekon/blog/content/posts/mosquito-image-classification-with-torch.md

 - fit an Artificial Neural Network model to your data
 - evaluate a deep learning model and
 - draw inference on a new image (predict a mosquito specie from an image)
+- deploy the image classification model as a shiny app

 This tutorial is inspired by the [Classifying images with torch](https://blogs.rstudio.com/ai/posts/2020-10-19-torch-image-classification/) tutorial by Sigrid Keydana.